stevefavez/keycloakext/README.md

 4. Try it using the "user account" application for your new realm.

 ## Missing and open to any good idea
-1. Configuration : I was unable to display a multi value list (select available authenticator) - sounds like it's not part of the ftl template for config
+1. Configuration : I was unable to display a multi value list (select available authenticator) - sounds like it's not part of the ftl template for config and not supported in the model.
+Could be great to add it in the future.
-**_FOUND - NEED to modify kc-provider-config.html to support MultivalueList and MultivalueString_**
 2. Unable to create a configuration for an authenticator valid for the realm.
 (Imagine you'd like an SMS authenticator, it's not possible to create a configuration valid for the whole realm).
 3. Is it a good idea to implement it like that ? (for example, using the Note in order to keep the selected authenticator for the second factor)
-4. The "select" is really ugly, how to improve.
+4. The "select" is really ugly, how to improve ?
 5. It could be great to improve authenticator configuration by adding the configuration of the selected 2fa authenticators in the same page (kind of "dynamic")
 6. Feel free to send me comments regarding this code, how to improve it.